TCORS 2.0: Center for the Assessment of Tobacco Regulations (CAsToR)

-Research Project 1: Comparative Modeling of the Impact of E-cigarettes use on Smoking and Long-Term Health Outcomes
+Research Project 1: Modeling the Impact of Novel Tobacco Product use on Smoking and Long-Term Health Outcomes

 Aims

-Aim 5: To model the impact of existing and potential policies on all-cause mortality and health outcomes associated with cigarettes and e-cigarettes
+• Aim 3.
+Model the impact of existing and potential regulations on tobacco use patterns and all-cause mortality associated with cigarette, cigar, ENDS, and other novel tobacco.

 Leads